fatalaijon/gorilla-game/README.md

 ## Dialog Box

-When a gorilla wins, the game shows a dialog box asking if user wants to play again.
+The game shows a dialog box when a player wins.
 An easy way to do this is using `tkinter.messagebox`:
 ```python
 from tkinter import messagebox